-The following article is an overview of the career of Hungarian pianist, composer, arranger, and conductor Péter Wolf.
-The main source of information is an interview with Mr Wolf, conducted by Bas Tukker in Budapest, August 2007.
+The following article is an overview of the career of Hungarian pianist, composer, and arranger Péter Wolf.
+The main source of information are two interviews with Mr Wolf, conducted by Bas Tukker, the first being in Budapest, August 2007; the second via video connection, January 2024.
 The article below is subdivided into two main parts; a general career overview (part 3) and a part dedicated to Péter Wolf's Eurovision involvement (part 4).

 Contents